cbroms/project-archive/src/routes/project/posts/wikiviz.md

 2. There are hyperlinks between pages
 3. Clicking a hyperlink brings the destination page up next to the origin and the link between the two is displayed visibly

-I went back to the source and read Nelson's original writing about his design.
-He calls the [links between pages and the relations that emerge _associative trails_](https://dl.acm.org/doi/pdf/10.1145/800197.806036?casa_token=H_-DtcbZqScAAAAA:IL4pRZJLTrAt_bW5P7ag_bhbguLbQHzJzV1-E6eD9IdtREm5LUQ3pfwTihgvolbmtbSjD4Beqq0I).
-The idea was further codified in 1972 when he and his collaborators published a report containing a physical prototype of the interface:
+Returning to the source and reading Nelson's original writing about his design was a good place to start.
+He calls the [links between pages and the relations that emerge _associative trails_](https://dl.acm.org/doi/pdf/10.1145/800197.806036?casa_token=H_-DtcbZqScAAAAA:IL4pRZJLTrAt_bW5P7ag_bhbguLbQHzJzV1-E6eD9IdtREm5LUQ3pfwTihgvolbmtbSjD4Beqq0I); the interface was designed to provide a way of manifesting these trails visibly.
+The design was further codified in 1972 when he and his collaborators published [a report](https://archive.org/details/frommemextohyper0000unse/page/245/mode/2up) containing a physical prototype of the interface:

 ![](/static/images/wikiviz/prototype.png)